seolcu/seolcu.com/content/about/_index.md

 [Github Repository](https://github.com/AJOUChakra7/ajou-ground)

-A prototype website to make a reservation for the Ajou University's playground.
+A prototype website to make a reservation for the `Ajou University`'s playground.

 Since it is a prototype, it **does not provide the real information.**

-This project was built by my team, `Chakra7`, in a school hackathon called `AjouThon`, and it won the 2nd place.
+This project was built by my team, `Chakra7`, in a school hackathon called `AjouThon`, and it won the **2nd place**.

 It is built with [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), [Express](https://expressjs.com/), and [MongoDB](https://www.mongodb.com/).